The Amazing Bulk

-The Amazing Bulk is a 2012 American independent live-action/animated direct-to-video superhero film directed and co-produced by Lewis Schoenbrun, starring Jordan Lawson, Shevaun Kastl, Terence Lording, Juliette Angeli, Jed Rowen and Randal Malone.
-It is considered to be a mockbuster of the 2008 The Incredible Hulk film, as well as other media featuring the Hulk character.
-Drawing parallels from the Hulk franchise, the film follows a research scientist who injects himself with an experimental serum, which inadvertently results in him gaining the ability to transform into a giant, purple-skinned humanoid monster whenever he gets angry.
+The Amazing Bulk is a 2012 American independent direct-to-video superhero parody film directed and co-produced by Lewis Schoenbrun, starring Jordan Lawson, Shevaun Kastl, Terence Lording, Juliette Angeli, Jed Rowen and Randal Malone.
+It is a parody of the 2008 film The Incredible Hulk.
+The plot follows a research scientist who injects himself with an experimental serum, which inadvertently results in him gaining the ability to transform into a giant, purple-skinned humanoid monster whenever he gets angry.

-Produced by Laybl Productions and released on April 17, 2012, by Wild Eye Releasing, the film garnered notoriety due to its settings and visuals consisting of almost entirely reused stock imagery, graphics, and video purchased from various websites.
-On April 5, 2021, an ebook titled The Return of the Amazing Bulk was published on Amazon Prime by Atom Mudman Bezecny, serving as a sequel to the film as it follows Howard as he seeks a cure to return to his normal self while also having to battle a supervillainess named Pam Demic.
+Produced by Laybl Productions and released on April 17, 2012, by Wild Eye Releasing, it garnered notoriety due to its settings and visuals consisting of almost entirely reused stock imagery, graphics, and video purchased from various websites.
+Shunning the convention that film productions should feature original music, The Amazing Bulk takes numerous works of classical music for its soundtrack, including pieces by Richard Strauss, Johann Strauss II, Pyotr Tchaikovsky and others.

+On April 5, 2021, an ebook titled The Return of the Amazing Bulk was published on Amazon Prime by Atom Mudman Bezecny, serving as a sequel to it as it follows Howard as he seeks a cure to return to his normal self while also having to battle a supervillainess named Pam Demic.